Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

-Anyway, by Proposition \ref{prop:apriori}, the mappings \eqref{eq:Holder-decay} and \eqref{eq:Sobolev-decay} for the linearized gauged Einstein operator are isomorphic for $\abs{\delta}<n$ if the $L^2$ kernel vanishes.
+Anyway the indicial radius of $\mathcal{E}'_g$ is $n$ and, by Proposition \ref{prop:apriori}, the mappings \eqref{eq:Holder-decay} and \eqref{eq:Sobolev-decay} for the linearized gauged Einstein operator are isomorphic for $\abs{\delta}<n$ if the $L^2$ kernel vanishes.
 Proposition \ref{prop:possibility-of-deformation} follows by taking $\delta$ close to $-n$.
-We remark, on the other hand, that our conclusion for $\delta>0$ can be seen as giving an \emph{a priori} decay of the elements of $\ker_{L^2}\mathcal{E}_g'$, which has applications in the proof of the main theorem for $n=3$ and in the appendix.
+We also remark that the conclusion of Proposition \ref{prop:apriori} for $\delta>0$ can be seen as giving an improved decay of the elements of $\ker_{(2)}\mathcal{E}_g'$, which has applications in the proof of the main theorem for $n=3$ and in the appendix.